-Our American Library Association accredited, top-ranked Master of Science in Information Sciences (MSIS) program prepares students to effectively manage, navigate, analyze, and turn information into action in public and private sectors.
-Organizations produce enormous amounts of data, and individuals with an IS skill set are in high demand to organize, manage, and analyze this data and advise about the future.
-From academic librarian to user experience designer, our MSIS program can prepare you for an enriching IS career in the setting that most excites you.
+Our American Library Association accredited, top-ranked Master’s in Information Sciences program prepares students to effectively manage, navigate, analyze, and turn information into action in public and private sectors.
+Organizations produce enormous amounts of data, and individuals with a Master of Science in Information Sciences degree set are in high demand to organize, manage, and analyze this data and advise about the future.
+From academic librarian to user experience designer, our MSIS program can prepare you for an enriching career in the library and information sciences.

 “Information science professionals are uniquely positioned to address many of the most significant issues our society faces because of our strong orientation to community service, our passion for implementing and maintaining ethical and fair information practices, our deep technical expertise, and our creative ingenuity.”

 DIANE KELLY, SIS Professor & University of Tennessee’s Vice Provost for Faculty Affairs

 What Can You do with an MSIS Degree?

 Online & On-Campus Real-Time Courses

 “I feel like they [SIS] have a finger on the pulse of what employers are looking for, and what is new and needed in the field, which I appreciate.
 I think they’re on the cutting-edge of the trending topics in information sciences, and really preparing graduates to get a job at the end of it.”

 AMANDA LIFORD, ’19 Alum & Data Manager at the US Geological Survey

 Nearly 90% of surveyed MSIS graduates report employment in an IS field within the first year of graduation.